lwdovico/price-predictor/README.rst

    "`^DJI <https://it.finance.yahoo.com/quote/^DJI?p=^DJI>`__" or
    "`AMZN <https://it.finance.yahoo.com/quote/AMZN?p=AMZN>`__"

--  Download temporarily the financial data from the optionally specified date (if not specified it starts from july 2010)
+-  Download temporarily the financial data from yahoo finance from the optionally specified date (if not specified it starts from july 2010)

--  A LSTM RNN will be trained and it will **automatically predict** the next **opening price** of the instrument
+-  Then a LSTM RNN will be trained (many customization options are available) and it will **automatically predict** the next **opening price** of the instrument

 Installation
 ------------